ishatemsalem/ishatemsalem/README.md

 </p>

 ### Overview
-I am a Year 2 Information Engineering & Technology (IET) student at the GUC.
-I'm a builder driven by Mathematics, Physics, and CS, but I also spend a lot of my time in the creative world as a 3D Technical Artist.
+I am a Year 2 Information Engineering & Technology (IET) student at the GUC with a deep interest with anything involving Mathematics, Physics, or (but preferrably.. **and**) CS, but I also spend a lot of my time in the creative world as a 3D Technical Artist.

+* **Currently:**
-* **Currently:** Deepening Expertise: Self-studying more advanced quantum mechanics and algorithmic optimization following the IBM Qiskit Fall Fest.
+  - Deepening Expertise: Studying more advanced quantum mechanics and algorithmic optimization following the IBM Qiskit Fall Fest.
+  - Working on Stage 4 of the SS Vantage Suite
 * **Experience:** Core Technical Generalist at **Neuron Studios**, delivering assets featured on [ESL](https://www.instagram.com/espnuk/p/DQwDfP2E1z3/), and [The Guardian](https://www.linkedin.com/in/islam-hatem-salem-75bb32389/overlay/experience/2797935967/multiple-media-viewer?profileId=ACoAAF-92LcBnIumK64ZEjDVRDDk8C9wF7I-sOw&treasuryMediaId=1766712406708&type=LINK&lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3Bo1sPA5uCRDu7TZ9OkfPIcg%3D%3D).
-* **Achievement:** One of <10 teams to present in Egypt during the **IBM Qiskit Fall Fest 2025**.
+* **Achievements:** One of <10 teams to present in Egypt during the **IBM Qiskit Fall Fest 2025**.

 ---